dvwhite/service-request-manager/README.md

 ## David White
 ## 1/11/2020

-The service industries (such as teaching, hospitality, and healthcare, to name a few) need software to manage the volumne of service requests from their customers in a scale-able and efficient manner that is also satisfactory to the customer.
-A service request manager is essential to tracking, dispatching, and coordinating resources to service requests.
-Even other industries providing support or repair services can benefit from this model since they also receive service requests.
+The service industries (such as teaching, hospitality, and healthcare, to name a few) need software to manage the volume of service requests from their customers in a scaleable and efficient manner that is also satisfactory to the customer.
+Request management software is essential to tracking, dispatching, and coordinating resources to service requests.
+Other industries providing support or repair services could also benefit from this model, since they also receive service requests or an analogue.

-You'll like this project if you work with service requests in some way, and want to track, coordinate or dispatch resources to requests, and open or close a service ticket
+You'll like this project if you work with service requests in some fashion, and want to track, coordinate or dispatch resources to requests, and open or close a service ticket.
 .

 ## Goals of this project